Making the course available to students

 First, make sure editing has been turned on in the course, as described in the “Editing a Course” post.

 Go to the course section (week or topic) where you want to create an assignment.
 From the “+Add an activity or resource” link, choose Assignment under Activities.
-Then click the “Add” button at the bottom of the pop-up window.
-You will then be working within the Adding a new Assignment window.
+Then click on the assignment icon and you will then be working within the Adding a new Assignment window.
 Continue reading “Create an Assignment”

 Gradebook Weighting